 A reasonably consistent temperature is best and wild temperature fluctuations should be avoided.
 So too are cold draughts and frosty winter windowsills.
-Most houseplants are happy at around 70°F (20°C), but some only thrive at colder temperatures.
+Most indoor houseplants are happy at around 70°F (20°C), but some only thrive at colder temperatures.
 For example cyclamen prefer a temperature range between 50°F to 60°F (10°C to 15°C); Cineraria even colder.

 Adequate light is essential, but many plants with large thick green leaves can survive in shady corners for some time.
-Flowering plants and foliage plants with coloured or variegated leaves, need good, bright light.
+Indoor flowering plants and foliage plants with coloured or variegated leaves, need good, bright light.
 Only cacti and succulents appreciate direct summer sun at mid-day.
 In winter unshaded sunlight should have no scorching affect on any plant.

-Most forms of home heating produce an atmosphere which is too dry for the majority of pot plants.
-Central heating in winter will create a warm atmosphere which is as dry as the Sahara Desert.
+Most forms of home heating produce an atmosphere, which is too dry for the majority of pot plants.
+Central heating in winter will create a warm atmosphere, which is as dry as the Sahara Desert.
 You can either spray your plants with fine droplets of water regularly or create a micro-climate around their leaves by grouping or by packing moss between the pot and its decorative container.

 Although correct watering should be easy, it is responsible for the death of more houseplants than anything else.
 Too much water poured regularly into the compost can cause plant roots to suffocate and rot.
 Remember to check that the composts is drying out with your finger before watering.
 Frequency of watering will vary throughout the year, depending on the plant’s growing conditions.

 Like all living things, plants need to be fed regularly when actively growing.
 Fresh compost will contain sufficient nutrients to last for around 6 weeks, so supplementary feeding is soon essential.
 Avoid feeding during a plant’s resting period.
-With most foliage plants this is in the winter - with flowering plants this is after the normal flowering period.
+With most foliage plants this is in the winter - with indoor flowering plants this is after the normal flowering period.